vy538/idea-generator/README.md

 1. Clone the repository
 2. Run `npm install` to install dependencies
 3. Set up a Firebase project and obtain the configuration
+4. Set up an Azure Translator resource and obtain the key and endpoint
-4. Create a `.env` file in the root directory with the following variables:
+5. Create a `.env` file in the root directory with the following variables:
    ```
    REACT_APP_FIREBASE_API_KEY=your_api_key
    REACT_APP_FIREBASE_AUTH_DOMAIN=your_auth_domain